Ersson blanks Red Wings, Flyers push point streak to 8 games

 Samuel Ersson needed little run support in leading the Flyers to a 1-0 win Saturday night over the Red Wings at the Wells Fargo Center.

-The shutout was his second of the season and the third of his career.
+The shutout was his second of the season and third of his career.

 Cam York scored for the Flyers (17-10-3), who are on an eight-game point streak (6-0-2).